 Patients and family members reportedly filed more than 50,000 lawsuits against GSK in state and federal courts over Avandia and its side effects.
 A judicial panel consolidated more than 5,000 federal cases in a Pennsylvania court.

-The company also paid $3 billion to the federal government to settle fraud allegations and another $319 million to 46 states.
+The company also paid $3 billion in federal government penalties to settle fraud allegations and another $319 million to 46 states.

 GSK settled Avandia lawsuits for billions of dollars.
 Drugwatch’s legal partners are no longer accepting Avandia cases.

-Avandia patients who filed lawsuits blamed the drug for causing several serious side effects.
+Patients who filed lawsuits blamed GSK for the Avandia side effects they experienced.
 These injuries included heart attack, congestive heart failure, liver failure and death.

 In addition, some people died as a result of these side effects.
 In these cases, family members filed lawsuits against GSK.